rymo4/N_puzzle/README.md

-# The N Puzzle Problem
+# The N Puzzle Problem...
-### and Using Search Algorithms for Problem Solving
+### ...and Using Search Algorithms for Generic Problem Solving

 Generalized search algorithms for problem solving in Ruby, by Ryder Moody.
 In all tests, N = 15.